‘Abandoned’ creator Hasan Kahraman: “It’s not really a horror game – it’s not what people think”

 Kahraman insists that Hideo Kojima is not involved with Abandoned.
 “No,” he said when asked directly.
 “No, absolutely not.”

-“A few days ago, Hideo Kojima posted on Twitter a doll of himself where he was zipped on a blue box and he was really vague with it,” said Kahraman.
-“Because a lot of people assumed that he was working on our Realtime Experience.
+“A few days ago, Hideo Kojima posted on Twitter a doll of himself where he was standing with a zipped shut mouth on a blue box and he was really vague with it,” said Kahraman.
+“Because of that, a lot of people assumed that he was working on our Realtime Experience.
 This was after the delay, and he said ‘I wanted to change a few frames on the trailer, but everyone stay calm’.
 I think it was his way of trying to manage the craziness, to keep everyone calm, but other than that, we don’t really work with Kojima.”

+Launch trailer.
+I was tweaking a few frames and I played around with it a lot and it might have changed my impression.
+Let's keep it cool. 🌈🦀🐟🐬🐋🦈☔️🌱👻🌪💀⛱👶👍 pic.twitter.com/FlbmQ7N4zn

 The Realtime Experience has been a real pain point for Kahraman.
 Originally touted as a ‘trailer app’, it’s designed to allow users to experience Abandoned footage in-engine using PS5 hardware.